 Reposado.
 Great sipping tequila.
-Hint of vanilla. — a year ago
+Hint of vanilla. — 3 years ago

 On the nose, ripe; blackberries, sweet & sour dark cherries, cooked cherries & strawberries & hues of blueberries.
 Black tea, cola, soft baking spices; vanilla, light clove & cinnamon.
 Crushed rocks, stones, limestone, turned, moist black earth, tobacco leaf, saddle-wood, soft leather, dry & fresh dark red florals.